kiendev98/Car-Parks/docs/ANALYSIS.md

 - Outbound adapter:
   - `SpringJpaCarParkRepository`: a DAO implementation provided by Spring JPA.
   - `EquirectangularDistanceComputer`: Distance computation based on Equirectangular Distance Approximation formula.
-  - `SingaporeCarParkAvailiabilityClient`: Client that queries data from Singapore government data source.
+  - `SingaporeCarParkAvailabilityClient`: Client that queries data from Singapore government data source.

 >**NOTE**: The converting from SVY21 to lat/long coordinate algorithm could be found [here](https://github.com/cgcai/SVY21).
 > Since this library is not published on maven artifactory and the source code has only few classes, we will copy